 “It’s a huge hook for me,” she says.
 Both in scientific research and in working on a dance piece, Stegmaier explains, “You start out testing a hypothesis or an idea, and you don’t know what the results will be.
 The magic of that unfolding is wonderful.”

-At Dana-Farber/Children’s Hospital Cancer Center, Stegmaier heads a laboratory that uses genomic technologies to search for potential protein targets within cancer cells and new drugs to treat cancers afflicting children.
+At Dana-Farber/Boston Children’s Cancer and Blood Disorders Center, Stegmaier heads a laboratory that uses genomic technologies to search for potential protein targets within cancer cells and new drugs to treat cancers afflicting children.
 Interested in both medicine and dance from an early age, Stegmaier trained at the New York Dance Theatre and the Joffrey Ballet Schools and has performed with the New York Dance Theater, the Fedicheva Ballet Company, the Chapel Hill (N.C.)
 Ballet Company, Ballet Theatre of Boston, and the Cambridge Chamber Ballet.

 She decided against pursuing a dance career in favor of an academic education that led to medical school and reflects, “Perhaps, because it never became my full-time job, I have been able to dance longer.
 My passion of for dancing has never dimmed.”